Facts About Carroll County Energy

 - The facility meets National Ambient Air Quality Standards that protect public health and the environment and will produce half the carbon dioxide and 90 percent less sulfur dioxide and nitrogen dioxide of a conventional coal-fired power plant.

 - Air-cooled condensers minimize water consumption and wastewater discharge.

 - The facility has 22 full time, site based employees.
 Ethos Energy Group is the O&M operator.

 - Routine services are provided by local engineering and maintenance companies.

 - Carroll County Energy represents an $800 million capital investment.

-- An Enterprise Zone Agreement will provide long-term, stable local tax revenue.
+- An Enterprise Zone Agreement provides long-term, stable, local tax revenue.

-- Benefit to Carroll County economy from direct purchase of goods and services.
+- Long term benefits to Carroll County economy from direct purchase of goods and services.